Commercial HVAC Retrofits & Upgrades

 Q: When should I consider a commercial HVAC retrofit?
 A: Consider retrofits when equipment is over 15 years old, energy costs are high, comfort complaints are frequent, or major repairs are needed.
 Retrofits often provide better ROI than continued repairs.

 Q: How much can I save with a commercial HVAC retrofit?
 A: Typical retrofits provide 15-40% energy savings with 2-5 year paybacks.
-Comprehensive retrofits can save $10,000-100,000+ annually depending on building size.
+Complete retrofits can save $10,000-100,000+ annually depending on building size.

 Q: Should I replace everything at once or phase the retrofit?
 A: Phasing reduces upfront costs and business disruption while allowing cash flow from early phases to fund later work.
 Plan phases strategically for maximum benefit.